-Integrated After-School Tutoring: Our unique model provides for rotating, intensive 8-week after-school tutoring sessions to help close learning gaps early.
+Integrated After-school Tutoring: Our unique model provides for rotating, intensive 8-week afterschool tutoring sessions to help close learning gaps early.
 This tutoring is led by Movement School teachers and offered free of charge to parents.

-Onsite Pre-K: We will be one of the first charters in Mecklenburg County to offer free, onsite pre-K for 4 year olds students.
+Onsite Pre-K: We will be one of a handful of charters in Wake County to offer free, onsite Pre-K for 4 year olds students.
 Pre-K instruction will be directly aligned with the school curriculum to help eliminate achievement gaps before students ever start school.